What if I want to drive on my own or have someone else drive me to the cities?

 When does the bus leave?

-The bus will leave promptly at 6 am from the Marshall-Lyon County Library parking lot and at 6:55 am from the Redwood Falls Public Library parking lot.
+The bus loads at 6 am and will leave promptly at 6:15 am from the Marshall-Lyon County Library parking lot.
 Remember, we can’t wait for you!

 When will the bus get back?

-We can’t say for sure, but we expect to be back in Redwood Falls at 6:30 pm and back in Marshall by 7:30 pm.
+We can’t say for sure, but we expect to be back in Marshall by 7:15 pm.
 Please be sure that you have a way to get home!
-The chaperones can legally only wait until 7 pm (Redwood Falls) or 8 pm (Marshall) with you, and after that we might have to call the police to take you home.
+The chaperones can legally only wait until 8 pm with you, and after that we might have to call the police to take you home.

 What can I bring on the bus?